spiral/docs/http/routing.md

 ```

 ## Route Patterns and options
-Every route suppose to match only specific set of urls, such urls are specified in a second paramater of default route implementation `Spiral\Http\Routing\Route`, in a previous example we used pattern "test", which is going to react ONLY for urls like "test", "TEST" and etc.
+Route suppose to match only specific set of urls, such URLs are specified in a second parameter of default route implementation `Spiral\Http\Routing\Route`, in a previous example we used pattern "test", which is going to react ONLY for urls like "test", "TEST" and etc.

 ```php
 $route = new Route('test', 'test', function () {